 Every month, Pinnacol CEO Phil Kalin reflects on the Metro Denver Economic Development Corporation's latest economic indicator report.
 His position at Pinnacol, with its 56,000 Colorado customers, gives him insight into the business trends - and what they may say about the future.
-See his latest post below and past articles here.

 I write a lot in this column about how businesses can think about disruption and transformation in their industries.
 But a truly fundamental transformation is that of the nature of work and workers.